By Sahana Murthy

 Dear Friends of Loveland Parcel Data and landgrid.com,

 A summary of updates in November of 2020 and the upcoming pipeline is below.

 Key Data Stats:

-Now updated monthly.
-Updated in July 2020, next update in August.
+USPS vacancy, residential indicators: Now updated monthly.
+Updated in November 2020, next update in December.

 If your organization uses a custom export we are updating your data at the moment and if you don’t see the latest updates, please drop us a line.

 A Data Dictionary for the Loveland Standard Schema is always available here: